Brunlanes: Recreation

 The Brunlanes area has Vestfold’s longest coastal hiking trails.
 The main trail begins at the bay Ødegårdsbukta in the west and goes through Helgeroa on its way to Mølen Geopark.
 Along the trail are various beaches, campsites, and unique coastal landscapes.
 The trail from Mølen to Nevlunghavn is 3.5 km and passes by Nevlungstranda Nature Preserve.
 The trail continues from Nevlunghavn to Løvallodden and later Guslandsmarka.
 The last section of the trail leads from Gusland to the beach Nalumstranda in the innermost parts of the Naverfjorden.
 The trailhead is located at Hummerbakken Nature Preserve by the Hummerbakkfjord.
 The 8 km from Nalumstranda to Stavern leads through beaches, coastal landscapes, forests, and slopes of naked rocks on its way to Røvika.
 It also leads by the home of the artist Odd Nerdrum.
-There are panoramic views at Rakke of nearby areas such as Røvika in the west and Skagerak in the south.
+There are panoramic views at Rakke of nearby areas such as Røvika in the west and Skagerrak in the south.
 There are also remains of World War II fortifications here such as concrete gun pits.
 The trail ends at Fredriksvern Verft in Stavern, a former naval base with buildings dated to the 17th century.